-5 Reasons Why You Should Never Squat
+5 Reasons To Never Squat

 People with back injuries should avoid squatting.
 Squats can put a lot of tension on your lower back and can lead to an injury if performed with an improper form.
 Squatting with back problems is asking for trouble.

-No weightlifting belt or spotter can save your back from poping if you use an incorrect form or go too heavy on the squats with a back injury.
+No weightlifting belt or spotter can save your back from popping if you use an incorrect form or go too heavy on the squats with a back injury.
 Stretching and warming up your lower back before a leg workout is always a good idea whether you have a back problem or not.

 For some people, squats can cause knee pain.
 If you feel an uncomfortable joint pain every time you squat, you should probably avoid the squat rack for the time being and consult a physician.